Please enable JavaScript to use CodeHS

 Loops: Catch the Ball

-Students will be able to use two types of loops to create a simple game in Scratch.
+Students will be able to use two types of loops to create a simple game.

 Debugging: Mazes